MIDIconsortium/RadReports/README.md

 # RadReports
-This repository contains easy-to-use apps for labelling neuroradiology imaging datasets on the basis of radiology reports, as detailed in our paper:
+This repository contains easy-to-use apps for labelling neuroradiology imaging datasets on the basis of radiology reports, as detailed in our papers:

+Deep learning to automate the labelling of head MRI datasets for computer vision applications, European Radiology, 2021.

-Labelling imaging datasets on the basis of neuroradiology reports: a validation study
+Labelling imaging datasets on the basis of neuroradiology reports: a validation study, MICCAI LABELS Workshop, 2020

 If you find these apps useful, please cite our work: